GhostDeRrazgriz/Hello-GitHub/README.md

 # Hello-GitHub
-This is my first push to the Github world, so pull my push so we can commit!
+This is my first push to the Github world.
+Please pull my push so we can commit!
 I think that's right...
 I'm pretty boring which is fantastic for you as you'll always upstage me.
 You're welcome!
 I speak English like a true native which is to say very poorly.